Gravity Forms Integration

 Press Update Settings and you're all done!
 Each submission to this Gravity Form will be subscribed to your ConvertKit Form.

 ConvertKit Custom Fields

-The select dropdown underneath the Name field will contain a list of the Custom Fields defined on your ConvertKit Account.
-Use the drop down to map the ConvertKit custom field to a Gravity Form field.
+The dropdown underneath the Name field will contain a list of the Custom Fields defined on your ConvertKit Account.
+Use the dropdown to map the ConvertKit custom field to a Gravity Form field.

-If you have more than one custom field that needs to be mapped, press the circle-plus icon on the right hand side of the form to add a row.
+If you have more than one custom field that needs to be mapped, press the plus ⊕ icon on the right hand side of the form to add a row.

-In the example below I have mapped four custom fields to four corresponding Gravity Forms fields.
+In the example below we have four custom fields mapped to four corresponding Gravity Forms fields.

-These fields will show on the Subscriber detail page.
+These fields will show on the Subscriber detail page in your ConvertKit account.

 Gravity Forms Conditional Logic

 Gravity Forms provides a feature called Conditional Logic.
 The conditional logic lets site administrators set a condition that must be satisfied before the form feed is processed.